 Use H.264 MP4 for video

 MP4 with H.264 encoding has the best hardware acceleration on iPad.
-Keep videos under 1 GB for smooth playback; the app memory-maps files under 50 MB for zero-latency reads.
+The app memory-maps files under 50 MB for zero-latency reads.

 🔤